 Although sourcing your diamond from your friend’s uncle’s cousin might seem like sheer brilliance at first - it’s most probably far more risky than you would initially imagine.

 Save yourself from a massive headache; pick a reputable jeweller and use a single entity for the complete engagement ring purchase.
-You’ll probably end up spending less and your stress levels should be much lower!
+You’ll probably end up spending less and your stress levels will be much lower.